SiliconLabs/wiseconnect/examples/snippets/ble/ble_accept_list/readme.md

 ## 1. Purpose / Scope

-This application is used to add a particular BD-Address to the accept List.
-The device to connect is saved on the accept list located in the LL block of the controller.
+This application is used to add a particular BD-Address to the White List.
+The device to connect is saved on the white list located in the LL block of the controller.

 This enumerates the remote devices that are allowed to communicate with the local device.
-The accept List can restrict which device are allowed to connect to other device.
+The White List can restrict which device are allowed to connect to other device.

 If it is not, it wont connect.
 Once the address was saved, the connection with that device is going to be an auto connection establishment procedure.